jczaja02/MEEN432Sp2024_jczaja02/Project 1/Project1_Part1/README.md

 The simulink file is titled "P1_pt1.slx"
 The matlab file is titled "P1P1.m"

-Download the project folder and make that folder the new directory
+Download the project folder titled "Project1_Part1" and make that folder the new directory in MATLAB.

 By opening these files simultaneously and hitting run on the MATLAB script, the script and Simulink file will output 4 figures.